Target level of study

 Root architecture

-Diversity, variability and plasticity of tree functioning and adaptation
+Diversity, variability, and plasticity in tree functioning and adaptation

 Phenology and chronobiology